Demystifying the College Application Process

 Application Types:

-• Rolling Admissions Deadlines - you will hear within 6 weeks of applying
+Rolling Admissions Deadlines - student will hear within 6 weeks of applying

-• Early Decision 2 - 1/1 - you hear by March, binding, but you can ED2 if you are waitlisted to your ED1 and are waiting to hear on other applications
+Early Decision 2 - 1/1 - student will hear by March, binding, but can ED2 if waitlisted to the ED1 and are waiting to hear on other applications

-• Regular Decision Deadline (RD) - 1/1 - You will hear in mid to late March - not binding
+Regular Decision Deadline (RD) - 1/1 - student will hear in mid to late March - not binding

 Step 6: Financial Aid and Scholarships - October - December of 12th Grade

-As you navigate the application process, it's crucial to consider financial aid and scholarships.
+As your student navigates the application process, it's crucial to consider financial aid and scholarships.
 Research the various types of financial assistance available, including grants, scholarships, loans, and work-study programs.

 Step 7: Review Offers and Make a Decision - December - May 1st of 12th Grade

-Once you've submitted your applications, the waiting game begins.
-You will start receiving acceptance letters, financial aid offers, and scholarship notifications.
+Once applications have been submitted, the waiting game begins.
+Your student will start receiving acceptance letters, financial aid offers, and scholarship notifications.

 Review each offer carefully, comparing financial aid packages, academic programs, and campus resources.
 Take the time to visit or revisit campuses or attend virtual events for admitted students.
-This is the time for you to put the school offers you have under a microscope so you can determine, fit, cost, and academic opportunity.
+This is the time to put the school offers under a microscope so your family can determine fit, cost, and academic opportunity.

-It sounds like a lot, but if you plan ahead, remain organized, and know when to ask for help, the college application experience can provide first-hand experience learning how to tackle a long term project, overall introspection, and improved executive functioning skills.
-Of course we are here to help guide you through the process and provide you the roadmap that helps you chart your course!
+It sounds like a lot, but plan ahead, remain organized, and know when to ask for help, and the college application experience can provide first-hand experience in learning how to tackle a long term project, overall introspection, and improved executive functioning skills.
+Of course, we are here to help guide your student through the process and provide the roadmap that helps chart their course!